Close

 How Does Voting Work?

 Voting will take place online via the SUBU website.
 SUBU uses the Single Transferable Vote (STV) system which provides voters with much more choice and influence.
 STV means that candidates do not need to win a majority but instead must reach a quota/proportion of the vote.
 The quota is determined by the number of votes cast and the number of positions to be filled.
-For roles where there is only one position available the quota is half the total number of votes cast + 1
+For roles where there is only one position available the quota is half the total number of votes cast + 1.

 When voting students select their candidates in order of preference and are able to vote for as many or as few as they like.
 When the voting has closed, Candidates are excluded if it is impossible for them to reach the quota, their votes are then transferred in order of preference, which ensures that fewer votes are wasted.

-Regulations and Complaints
+Regulations & Complaints

 All SUBU elections should be free and fair, which is why we have rules which govern our elections.
 You can find out more about election regulations and submit an elections complaint here.